richardzhuang0412/EmbedLLM/README.md

-# EmbedLLM: Learning Compact Representations of Large Language Models
+# EmbedLLM: Learning Compact Representations of Large Language Models (ICLR 2025 Spotlight)

 This repository contains the official implementation of our [paper](https://arxiv.org/abs/2410.02223):